jxtngx/lightning-lab/README.md

 Base dependencies can be viewed in [pyproject.toml](https://github.com/JustinGoheen/lightning-pod/blob/main/pyproject.toml).

 Instructions for creating a new environment are shown below.
-Using [Poetry](https://python-poetry.org/docs/master/#installing-with-the-official-installer) is recommended.

 <details>
   <summary>poetry</summary>

+Install [Poetry](https://python-poetry.org/docs/master/#installing-with-the-official-installer) if you do not already have it installed.

 ```sh
 cd {{ path to clone }}